Last Updated on

 In addition, the interest on loans used to purchase a business is handled differently.
 Business interest is distinguished from an investment interest or passive interest from the business owner, which isn’t a business deduction.

-As an example, a person who secures a personal loan to purchase shares of a corporation must consider the debt proceeds as the business assets.
+As an example, a person who secures a personal loan to purchase shares of a corporation must consider the owed amount proceeds as the business assets.
 If these assets are all needed for the business, the interest is deductible.
 If only a few of these assets can be considered investments, then a portion of the interest is considered investment interest, which is considered a personal tax deduction.
 If some of these assets relate to a passive activity, such as a rental property, the interest is from passive activity and subject to passive activity loss limitation.

 You can keep track of your business expenses in many ways, but one of the easiest methods is full-featured accounting software.
 This tool allows you to track your income and expenses for a full picture of your business’s health and growth, as well as a breakdown of your expenses for tax time.